HMS Plymouth (F126): Scrapping controversy

 On 6 February 2006 the Warship Preservation Trust closed citing financial difficulties.
 Plymouth became the property of the Mersey Docks and Harbour Company following the demise of the trust.
 Plymouth City Council expressed an interest in the ship; a campaign group called the HMS Plymouth Preservation Trust attempted to raise £250,000 to bring the warship back to her home city.
 However the attempt to bring the Type 12 frigate back to Plymouth's Millbay Docks failed after the Associated British Ports withdrew the offer of a berth in January 2007.
 An online petition then called on the UK government to provide a berth for the ship, but it was announced in 2012 that she had been sold for scrapping.

-In January 2014 campaigners continued to dispute Peel Ports - which owns Mersey Docks - that it had ownership rights to Plymouth.
+In January 2014 campaigners continued to dispute Peel Ports – which owns Mersey Docks – that it had ownership rights to Plymouth.
 The action group accused Peel of allowing the condition of Plymouth to worsen in order to make any attempt to move/preserve her appear unfeasible.

 The ship was towed from Vittoria Dock, Birkenhead, by the tug Amber II, on 20 August 2014 to be scrapped in Turkey.
-HMS Plymouth was scrapped at Aliaga in 2014.
+HMS Plymouth was scrapped at Aliağa in 2014.

-There appears to be some controversy about how the sale was conducted by The Peel Group and some of the clauses included in the sale contract with the dismantlers.
+There appears to be some controversy about how the sale was conducted by the Peel Group and some of the clauses included in the sale contract with the dismantlers.